 The ticket prices on my shortlist range from entirely free to 180.000 VND.
 This one (the Museum of Traditional Vietnamese Medicine) is expensive compared to what’s common city-wide, as the cost of most museums and other attractions is usually between 30.000 and 60.000 VND.

-Four of the five museums on my list are in District 1 or 3.
-In District 1, I recommend looking at the Silverland Yen (Agoda / Booking) because it’s in a great location.
+• 🏨 In District 1, I recommend looking at the Silverland Yen (see on Agoda / Booking) because it’s in a great location in D1

-For District 3, the Mai House Saigon (Agoda / Booking) is in a quiet but convenient area and is one of the nicer hotels in HCMC.
+• 🏨 For District 3, the Mai House Saigon (see on Agoda / Booking) is in a quiet but convenient area and is one of the nicer hotels in HCMC

 If you have any questions (like the best time to visit HCMC), check my Vietnam travel FAQ page or ask me directly in my free Ho Chi Minh City travel planning Facebook group.